Mahima Swamy's Research Group

 • How are IEL metabolically adapted to the gut environment?

-Our approach to dissecting the functional roles IEL play in intestinal homeostasis and disease, is to use a combination of proteomics, mouse models, intestinal infections, phospho-proteomic and multiplexed single-cell phosphoprotein analyses, and epithelial organoid:IEL co-cultures in vitro.
+Our approach to dissecting the functional roles of immune cells in intestinal homeostasis and disease, is to use a combination of proteomics, mouse models, intestinal infections, phospho-proteomic and multiplexed single-cell phosphoprotein analyses, and epithelial organoid:IEL co-cultures in vitro.
 Since setting up my research lab, we have generated key tools to study IEL biology and in-depth proteomic analyses that have allowed us to build hypotheses on the roles and regulation of IEL (Brenes, Vandereyken et al, 2021).
-Our discovery of the PIM kinases as important regulators of IEL function (James et al, 2021) has opened a new area of research in my lab.
-We have investigated the effects of the IEL cytokine IL-22 on epithelial cells, and found that transformed epithelial cells do not respond to IL-22 (Chen et al, 2019).
-We are determining the roles of the cytotoxic proteases Granzyme A and Granzyme B in the protective functions of IEL (Vandereyken et al, Biorxiv, 2021).
-We have also obtained exciting and unexpected insights into IEL biology by investigating how IL-15 and the T cell antigen receptor activate IEL function.
-The principles governing IEL activation and killing will also contribute greatly to our understanding of inflammatory bowel diseases, and potentially inform cancer immunology studies, where IEL play important roles.
+Our discovery of the PIM kinases as important regulators of IEL function (James et al, 2021) has opened a new area of research in my lab into the role of PIM kinases in Coeliac disease.
+We have identified unconventional roles for the cytotoxic proteases Granzyme A and Granzyme B in the protective functions of IEL (Vandereyken et al, Biorxiv, 2021).
+The principles governing IEL activation and killing contribute greatly to our understanding of inflammatory bowel diseases (IBD), and potentially inform cancer immunology studies, where IEL play important roles.

 From left: Top, Amanpreet Chawla, Sara Pryde, Rebecca Pemberton, Dina Dikovskaya.
 Bottom, Anna Tasegian, Mahima Swamy, Hattie Watt, Neema Skariah